mbutler808/BriannaCorrea-Rclass-project1/README.md

 # Acknowledgement

- This template was cloned and modified from <https://github.com/andreashandel/dataanalysis-template>
+This is Brianna Correa's class project repository, based on a template cloned and modified from <https://github.com/andreashandel/dataanalysis-template>

 # Software requirements